pratyush1806/pratyush1806.github.io/_posts/2015-08-17-mysql-master-master-replication.md

 In a Master-Master replication configuration, both nodes act as both masters and slaves, allowing data to be written and read from either node.
 This symmetry helps distribute the database workload evenly and ensures that no single point of failure exists.

 ### Server A Configuration (IP Address 172.17.0.2)
-1.Open the MySQL configuration file, usually located at /etc/my.cnf or /etc/mysql/my.cnf, and add or modify the following settings:
+Setp 1: Open the MySQL configuration file, usually located at /etc/my.cnf or /etc/mysql/my.cnf, and add or modify the following settings:

 ```
 [mysqld]